 - Florida NST - 1100 miles - snakes, panthers, swamps, and insects.
 Hiked 100 miles from Key West to Key Largo, then from southern FT terminus up to Ocala.
 I'll return to finish it someday, but just sooooo many miles of high traffic roads.

 - Appalachian NST - 2200 miles - I've done two section hikes on the A.T. for a total of about 425 miles.

 - Ice Age NST - COMPLETED - 1100 miles - August-September 2013 - Close to home and I had relatives at two locations along the trail for support while I hiked across Wisconsin with PapaBear.

 - Superior Hiking Trail - COMPLETED - 250 miles - September 2012 - hiked from Canada south to Duluth, MN.
 September had no bugs nor humidity, just a bit of rain, and awesome fall colors in the forests.
 This isn't a National Scenic Trail, but is part of the NCT and I was antsy to do another trek before winter.

 - Arizona NST - COMPLETED - 800 miles - March-April 2012 - requires hiking early in the season since water is scarce and heat is intense as summer approaches.
 Provides a great opportunity to test out equipment, abilities, endurance, and processes.
 Lets me be home for my youngest son's high school graduation.

-- Continental Divide NST - 3100 miles - June-August 2018 and 2019 - southbound.
+- Continental Divide NST - 3100 miles.
 This is the most rugged and difficult of all the national scenic trails.